 The curriculum is based on the principle of developing a sound knowledge of the medical and clinical sciences to enable understanding of conditions and management strategies.
 Students will be expected to have a detailed knowledge of the biomedical sciences in areas related to the performance of procedures.

 Bachelor of Medicine and Bachelor of Surgery MBBCh (6 years)

 Bachelor of Science in Physiotherapy BSc (Physiotherapy) (4 years)

 The Faculty of Health Sciences does not calculate an APS score.
-Several criteria are considered for selection (e.g. Academic performance and National Benchmark Tes (NBT) scores).
+Academic performance and National Benchmark Test (NBT) scores are used for consideration.

 There are two points of entry into the MBBCh degree:

 Only five subjects are used to derive a matriculation score, which is calculated according to the percentages obtained, NOT symbols.
-These are English, Mathematics, Physical Science/ Life Sciences and the best two other subjects.
+These are English Language, Mathematics, Physical Science/ Life Sciences and the best two other subjects.
 (Dentistry requires Physical Science and Life Sciences and the best other subject).

 ALL applicants (excluding applicants who are applying to the Graduate Entry Medical Programme - GEMP only) are required to write the National Benchmark Test (NBT).